 The Company was founded in 2002, originally to provide the best-in-industry door systems for the self-storage industry.
 Over the last 20 years, the Company has consistently expanded its product offerings to the self-storage industry while also diversifying its product and solution offerings into commercial industrial end markets.
-The Company started operations in Temple, Georgia providing value-added door systems to self-storage clients, and in 2003 expanded to Surprise, Arizona to better serve clients in the Western U.S. In 2004, we opened a facility in Houston, Texas to address demand in the Southwest and moved internationally in 2006 by establishing a joint venture in Peterlee, United Kingdom to provide solutions to European market.
+The Company started operations in Temple, Georgia providing value-added door systems to self-storage clients, and in 2003 expanded to Surprise, Arizona to better serve clients in the Western U.S. In 2004, we opened a facility in Houston, Texas to address demand in the Southwest and moved internationally in 2006 by establishing a joint venture in Peterlee, United Kingdom to provide solutions to the European market.
 Additionally, in 2009, we acquired Epic Doors, Inc. to strengthen the Company's domestic presence in the sector and in 2011 acquired U.S. Door & Building Components, LLC to significantly increase our market share.
 In 2014, we opened a facility in Butler, Indiana to further penetrate the Midwestern and Canadian markets, and also acquired Steel Storage Europe to expand our offerings internationally.
-In 2017, the Company accelerated its plans in the commercial industrial door market through the acquisition of Asta Industries, Inc. ("ASTA"), and in 2018 we acquired Nokē, Inc. ("NOKE") a Utah based software and technology company, which brought new access control products and solutions to our suite of product offerings to both the self-storage and commercial industrial markets through the development of the Noke Smart Entry Platform.
+In 2017, the Company accelerated its plans in the commercial industrial door market through the acquisition of Astro expand our offerings international Industrial markets through the development of the Nokē Smart Entry Platform.
 In December 2018, Janus completed the acquisition of Active Supply & Design (CDM) Ltd. (UK) ("AS&D"), a company based in the United Kingdom.
 AS&D is a self-storage design, construction and installation company whose operations were merged into Janus International Europe during 2021.
-In March 2019, we completed the acquisition of BETCO, Inc. ("BETCO"), a company based in North Carolina that is in the business of manufacturing and installing steel building structures for self-storage customers.
-In January 2020, Janus completed the acquisition of Steel Storage Australia and Asia (collectively, "Steel Storage"), a provider of self-storage design and construction services in Australia, New Zealand, Singapore, and surrounding regions.
-In March 2020, Janus completed the acquisition of PTI Australasia Pty Ltd, an Australian distributor of self-storage access control security and integrative technologies.
-In January 2021, the Company acquired G & M Stor-More Pty Ltd., which has over 23 years' experience in self-storage building, design, construction and consultation.
-In August of 2021, Janus completed the acquisition of DBCI, LLC, (f/k/a Dingo Newco, LLC) ("DBCI"), an entity engaged in the business of manufacturing and installing door systems for the self-storage industry and the commercial industrial market.
-In September 2021, Janus completed the acquisition of Access Control Technologies, LLC, ("ACT") a Company incorporated in North Carolina and certain assets and liabilities of Phoenix IronWorx, LLC ("Phoenix").
-ACT is a low-voltage/security systems integrator that specializes in the self-storage and multi-family industries.
-With dedicated installation and service divisions, ACT has one of the largest addressable footprints in technology in the self-storage industry.
-Phoenix is a custom gate and fence fabricator primarily serving the self-storage industry.
+In March 2019, we completed the acquisition of BETCO, Inc. ("BETCO"), a company based in North Carolina that is in the business of manufacturing and installing stele building structures for self-storage customers.
+In January 2020, Janus completed the acquisition of Steel Storage Australia and Asia (collectively, "Steel Storage'), a provider of self-storage design and construction